thuliteio/getdoks.org/content/blog/doks-1-2/index.md

 ---
 title: "Doks 1.2"
 url: "/blog/doks-1-2/"
-description: "Diagrams support, extended code blocks formatting, and more."
+description: "Doks 1.2 is out!
+This release features support for diagrams, extended code blocks formatting, and more."
-summary: "Diagrams support, extended code blocks formatting, and more."
+summary: "Doks 1.2 is out!
+This release features support for diagrams, extended code blocks formatting, and more."
 date: 2023-12-23T14:33:10+01:00
 lastmod: 2023-12-23T14:33:10+01:00
 draft: false